Grateful for the BusApril 7, 2021

 I just read Talking to Strangers by Malcom Gladwell and I have to say the storytelling enamored me.
 There were so many good stories that walked me through the serious issues of trust and learning to deal with people on a grand scheme that I identified with deeply.
 I appreciated the honesty of the book, the openness of what it means to open up to someone else, and of our inability to really know what’s going on in someone else’s head.

 Personally, I am someone who defaults to trust and consider myself honest and open.
 I understand that most people are inherently good and are trying to do their best.
 This book was a reminder that not everyone is like that, BUT that defaulting to trust is the only way to have a functioning society.

 But maybe that’s just it, there is no way to be 100% correct about everyone else’s motivation, desires, and honesty.
 We live in an imperfect world where we only see things from our perspective.
 Even when we try to see things through other’s eyes, we only have the context we are aware of.
-So we default to trust hoping we learn from our mistakes and can move on quickly when we are deceived.
+So we default to trust hoping we learn from our mistakes and can move on quickly when deceived.